Nanofus/novel.js/README.md

 - `inventory` - A list of the player's items.
 - `stats` - A list of things the player has done, or any other variables that should not be seen by the player.
 - `scenes` - A list of the game's scenes, i.e. views, areas, different texts the player can see.
+- `presets` - Pre-defined strings that can contain tags and be embedded in scenes and choices.
+See [definition](#tag-and-string-presets)
 - `settings` - Settings to edit, can also be made visible to the player.
 - `sounds` - A list of the game's sound effects.